• Skip to primary navigation

 • However, if you do not have any roasted chicken bones, make the broth with 3 or 4 whole chicken legs or a small chicken.

-• You can use this broth not only for this recipe but for other Asian soups as well.
-I had some leftovers and I used those to make a non-vegetarian version of this Soba Noodles Tofu Soup with Lime, Carrots, and Kale.
+• You can use this broth for this recipe and other Asian soups as well.
+I had some leftovers, so I used those to make a non-vegetarian version of this Soba Noodles Tofu Soup.
 It was great!

 Asian Stuffed Cabbage Leaves in Chicken Ginger Broth